 Probably the best benefit of Invisalign is actually that it’s removable.
-This gives you full access to your teeth for cleaning so you can remove harmful bacteria and help your body maintain a healthy microbiome in the mouth.
+This gives you full access to your teeth for cleaning so you can remove bacteria and help your body maintain a healthy microbiome in the mouth.

 With braces, it can be very hard to clean around the metal wires and brackets.
 Plaque can accumulate in hard-to-reach places, leading to a greater risk of cavities and receding gums.
-With the increase in harmful oral bacteria, it could lead to changes in the oral microbiome.
+With the increase in oral bacteria, it could lead to changes in the oral microbiome.
 To try to counter the growth of periodontal pathogens, many dentists will introduce other chemicals that can impact your body, such as additional fluoride treatments and antiseptic mouthwashes.